 If an SMSF is looking to invest in land, it needs to be aware of the rules and regulations imposed by the Tax Office.
-The structure required to invest in land is similar to that require to invest in a conventional property.
+The structure required to invest in land is similar to that in a conventional property.
 For more information on property investment, please see here.

 Investing in land or subdivisions with loans

-Generally, property development is not permitted if a Fund is taking out a LRBA.
+Generally, property development is not permitted if a Fund is taking out an LRBA.
 See the table below for some examples of property developments that are prohibited under the Tax Office rules:

 |Type of Property||Property development undertaken